ning/cosmic/doc/source/index.rst

 Cosmic itself requires Ruby 1.8.7 or newer, however some plugins require Ruby 1.9 (e.g. the IRC plugin) or JRuby (e.g. the JMX plugin).

+Cosmic is licensed under the Apache Software License, version 2.

 .. toctree::
    :maxdepth: 2